qkzk/fm/development.md

 ### Next version

+- [ ] previewing text files with bat ? binaries with xxd
+  - [ ] could remove the whole syntaxed stuff
+  - [ ] simplify previewing since half the methods are gone
+  - [ ] heavilly rely on ansi string parsing
 - [ ] Walkdir::new in tree building instead of exploring by hand
 - [ ] common trait to validate a data : input string, config, args...
 - [ ] google drive should be a display ?